mvcm-tools/purpleair-api/README.md

 <img width="292" src="https://user-images.githubusercontent.com/81830321/113453921-81bcdf80-93b3-11eb-9fbe-d74141a24818.png"> <br></br>

-<b>3.</b> Make a CSV file with the following columns names, fill in information for PAs:
+<b>3.</b> Make a CSV file with the following columns names, fill in information for PAs (use the PA_IDs.csv file as a template):

 <b>PA_API_ID_A</b> = First instance of "THINGSPEAK_PRIMARY_ID” on page from step 2.